|

 NO GUILT BOOK CLUB’S NEXT MEETING IS

-Thank you to Pam Berg who hosted our February bookclub meeting at her home.
-We had an interesting discussion about the book What Are You Going Through by Sigrid Nunez.
-This book was made into a movie, currently in theaters as The Room Next Door.
+Thank you to Cathryn Olson who hosted our March bookclub meeting at her home.
+We had an interesting discussion about the book 84 Charing Cross by Helen Hanff.

 Our upcoming reading list is: